outroll/vesta/README.md

 + Support for Debian 10

-+ Apache is on mpm_event by default, PHP is running in PHP-FPM, which is the best PHP-stack solution

 + You can totally "lock" VestsCP so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
     + After installation just execute:
     + `echo "<?php \$login_url='MY-SECRET-URL';" > /usr/local/vesta/web/inc/login_url.php`